 Submitted grant application at external funding body

-All details about timelines, criteria, assessment procedure and focus of this year's call (TOPFIT program, including Covid-19) can be downloaded via the links below.
+All details about timelines, criteria, assessment procedure and focus of this year's call (TOPFIT program) can be downloaded via the links below.

-For more information or questions about the TURBO program:
+For general information or questions about the TURBO program: